DLavin23/sass-guidelines/README.md

 ```

 ##Variables
 Sass allows you to store variables for later use, which eliminates the need to perform error prone search and replace functions every time you need to change a background color.
 Instead, simply change the value of the variable and let the Sass processor do the work for you!
-Variables are a extremely beneficial to the FED workflow and will go along way in terms of helping us make changes faster and more efficiently.
+Variables are a extremely beneficial to your workflow and will go along way in terms of making changes faster and more efficiently.

 **How to use:**
 ```css